-Gin guide: all you need to know about this mesmerizing distillate
+Gin guide: everything you need to know about this fascinating distillate

 What is gin?
-Simple answer: gin is a distillate of fermented cereal must, usually corn, wheat, and barley, which is flavored with juniper, spices, citrus fruits, flowers, berries and various ingredients chosen by the master distiller: the so-called botanicals.
+Gin is a distillate of fermented cereal must, usually corn, wheat, and barley.
+It is flavored with juniper, spices, citrus fruits, flowers, berries, and other ingredients chosen by the master distiller.
+These ingredients are called “botanicals.”

 History and origin of gin

-And with the return of gin, we talk a lot about his story, the origin of gin, how and where he was born.
-Everything starts from the monks, as they always did to preserve ancient knowledge and to make the first distillation tests with alcohol and juniper.
-Certainly, their experiments were an attempt to create a therapeutic oil with juniper, a renowned anti-inflammatory known since ancient times for its beneficial virtues, not to make booze.
-And it seems the monks of the Amalfi coast have made the first experiments, but this case of serendipity does not start the rise of gin as a distillate: but it is only thanks to their fervid curiosity that culture and the arts have been preserved.
+And with the return of gin, we talk a lot about his story, the origin of gin, and how and where he was born.
+Everything starts with the monks, as they always did to preserve ancient knowledge and make the first distillation tests with alcohol and juniper.
+In fact, the goal of their experiments was not to make alcohol, but to make a healing oil out of juniper, which has been used as a pain reliever for thousands of years.
+And it seems the monks of the Amalfi Coast have done the first experiments, but this case of serendipity does not start the rise of gin as a distillate; it is only thanks to their fervid curiosity that culture and the arts have been preserved.

-We have to wait many centuries, until 1600, when Dr. Silvius created his Genever, a distillate of alcohol and juniper essential oils, which immediately gained incredible success as a tonic and medicinal, so much so that it was also prescribed to Dutch sailors.
+We have to wait a long time, until 1600, when Dr. Silvius made Genever, a distillate of alcohol and juniper essential oils.
+It was an instant hit as a tonic and medicine, so much so that Dutch sailors were told to take it.

-But the Netherlands at the time was one of the crossroads of the world and as soon as the British met Genever, they fell in love with the first sip and adopted the Genever, which first became Geneva and finally Gin.
-From a miraculous remedy, it became one of the most popular drinks of the history of humanity: its growth so much that in 1751 Gin was taxed, to limit frauds and alcohol abuse.
+However, the Netherlands was a world crossroads at the time, and as soon as the British met Genever, they fell in love with the first sip and adopted it, which became Geneva and then Gin.
+From a miraculous cure to one of the most popular drinks in history, gin became so popular that it was taxed in 1751 to limit fraud and alcohol abuse.

 Birth of the London Dry Gin

-From that moment the first distilleries arose and a precise style of gin emerged, which later became the London Dry Gin.
-The basic distillate made only with juniper was raw and too pungent, so, thanks also to the abundance of Indian spices, let us not forget that the English conquered half the world, other botanicals were added, such as cardamom, pepper, citrus fruits, and coriander.
+From that moment on, the first distilleries arose, and a precise style of gin emerged, which later became London Dry Gin.
+The raw distillate made only with juniper was too raw and pungent, so, thanks to the abundance of Indian spices, other botanicals were added, such as cardamom, pepper, citrus fruits, and coriander.

-It is curious to note that English inventiveness and curiosity (thirst?) are often triggering the great moments in the history of spirits.
-Think of Port wine, Marsala wine, gin, whiskey, bourbon whiskey, but also Bordeaux wine and Champagne, there are always English customers and traders behind these small alcohol revolutions.
-So, God bless England we can say!
+It is curious to note that English inventiveness and curiosity (thirst? ), which often trigger the great moments in the history of spirits, are often to blame.
+Think of Port wine, Marsala wine, gin, whiskey, bourbon whiskey, Bordeaux wine, and Champagne.
+There are always English customers and traders behind these small alcohol revolutions.
+So, God bless England, we can say!
 And are you ready to visit a gin distillery?

 Let’s see how gin is produced.
 Formerly, the first cereal wash was distilled and then distilled again.
-But during the second distillation, the vapors passed through “baskets” in which there were the botanicals and so became impregnated with essential oils.
+But during the second distillation, the vapors passed through “baskets,” in which there were the botanicals, so the spirit was impregnated with essential oils.

-Today instead it is preferred to macerate the botanicals directly in alcohol before the second distillation takes place.
-This flavored alcoholic mass is heated and distilled a second time, head and tail are obviously discarded and the vapors then condense in the refrigerator.
-At this point we have our beloved distillate, the gin is ready and can be bottled unless the master distiller deems a period of aging in wood necessary.
-Barrel aging is a rare practice for gin, but lately, it is becoming increasingly popular to offer complex and even more nuanced distillates.
+Instead, it is now preferred to macerate the botanicals directly in alcohol before the second distillation occurs.
+This flavored alcoholic mass is heated and distilled a second time; the head and tail are discarded, and the vapors condense in the refrigerator.
+At this point, we have our beloved distillate.
+The gin is ready to be put into bottles, unless the master distiller thinks it needs more time to age in wood.
+Rarely is gin aged in barrels, but more and more distillates are doing it now to make them more complex and interesting.

 The distillation of gin

-The distillation takes place in copper stills that can be discontinuous for smaller and more valuable productions or with continuous distillation, like the Coffey still, which is proving very valid and efficient, especially when high quantities of product are at stake.
+The distillation takes place in copper stills that can be discontinuous for smaller and more valuable productions or continuous, like the Coffey still, proving very valid and efficient, especially when high quantities of product are at stake.

 What does gin taste like?

-Gin is a resinous distillate, intense and peppery, with a strong ethereal charge that beats hard.
-Spices, ginger, cardamom, flowers and citrus fruits arrive later, round off and soften the abrupt masculinity of gin.
+Gin is a resinous distillate, intense and peppery, with a solid ethereal charge.
+Spices, ginger, cardamom, flowers, and citrus fruits come in later to round out and soften gin’s strong, sharp masculinity.
 Even the most refined and elegant gins are never soft or redundant.
-It is a distillate that has not lost its soul of steel, in the mouth is sharp, pungent and with aromatic tones that push on the palate.
-Certainly, it is no longer the turpentine water of the past and everyone tries to make a more velvety product, but do not expect softness or roundness.
+It is a distillate that has not lost its soul of steel.
+The mouth is sharp, spicy, and has aromatic tones that push on the palate.
+Indeed, it is no longer the turpentine water of the past, and everyone tries to make a more velvety product, but do not expect softness or roundness.

 The botanicals: the DNA of gin

-As mentioned the botanicals vary according to the needs and preferences of the producer, however, there are some recurring ingredients that you will often find and are responsible for the classic fragrance-flavor of the gin.
-Among the most popular aromatics in the London Dry Gin, we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, lavender.
-Other botanicals on the rise are flowers, roses, various wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea and who knows how many more will come out.
+As mentioned, the botanicals vary according to the needs and preferences of the producer; however, there are some recurring ingredients that you will often find and that are responsible for the classic fragrance and flavor of the gin.
+Among the most popular aromatics in London Dry Gin, we can find juniper, cardamom, coriander, lemon and orange peel, pepper, angelica, grapefruit, and lavender.
+Flowers, roses, wild berries such as rowan, licorice, anise, (Cervia) salt, Salicornia, black tea, and who knows how many more are on the rise.

 10 great gin cocktails you have to try

-Gin is the king of cocktails, unforgettable drinks, many of the most iconic cocktails are gin-based.
-Just think of some great aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, White Lady.
+Gin is the king of cocktails: many of the most iconic cocktails are gin-based.
+Just think of some excellent aperitifs like Gin Tonic, Paradise, Tom Collins, Heidi, Bramble, Negroni, Gin Fizz, French 75, Tuxedo, Dry Martini, Bronx, and White Lady.